Costamilam/IDB2Promise/README.md

 ### Indexes manager

-The creation, modification and deletion of the index are orchestrated internally, just change the `storage.indexes` property and call` storage.updateDB()` to execute the changes. if `storage.indexes` is not an array (or is not defined), change checks are ignored and no indexes are created, modified or deleted
+The creation, modification and deletion of the index are orchestrated internally, just change the `storage.indexes` property and call` storage.updateDB()` to execute the changes. if `storage.indexes` is an empty array, all indexes will be deleted. if `storage.indexes` is not an array (or is not defined), change checks are ignored and no indexes are created, modified or deleted

 ### Indexes methods